 Do kids grow out of childhood asthma?

 As a parent whose child has asthma, you know how stressful it can be to hear your child wheezing or trying to catch their breath.
-It can also be nerve wracking having to monitor your surroundings and environment to ensure that something doesn’t trigger another attack in your child.
+It can also be nerve-racking having to monitor your surroundings and environment to ensure that something doesn’t trigger another attack in your child.

-While modern medicine includes treatments to help those with asthma, kids with the condition can still miss out on sports, and even have difficulty sleeping.
-Because of this, it’s no wonder many parents are eager to ask their pediatricians if it is possible for their children to grow out of their asthma.
+While modern medicine includes treatments to help those with asthma, kids with the condition can still miss out on sports and even have difficulty sleeping.
+Because of this, it’s no wonder many parents are eager to ask their pediatricians if it is possible for children to grow out of asthma.

 Asthma is a long-term disease that causes inflammation and swelling of the airways.
 While childhood and adult asthma are the same disease, children face unique challenges that adults may not, including falling behind in school because of missed days.